cdl-geneseo/geneseo-dictionary/C/Cosmo.md

 # Cosmo

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Cosmo

 Created by  Unknown User (bli2), last modified on Sep 21, 2008

 Cosmo (NN): short for cosmopolitan; a popular women's magazine which focuses on fashion, relationships and celebrities; an alcoholic beverage.
 Definition of approximately 84% of those surveyed.
 (F06) (new word) Unknown by approximately 16% of those surveyed.
 (F06) Simmington